Jordi-14/homeassistant_nice/README.md

 If Home Assistant and the BiDi-WiFi are on different VLANs, the firewall must allow Home Assistant to initiate TCP 443 connections to the BiDi-WiFi.
-No local IP address, MAC address, username, or password should be committed to this repository.
+No local IP address, MAC address, username, or password should be shared on github.

 ## Installation